SamanthaBooth81/clay_and_fire/README.md

 - An error message is displayed underneath the email box if there is an issue with the email provided
 - A success message is displayed underneath the email box to confirm the subscription.

+### 4. As a Site Owner, I want to be able to remove reviews from the site without deleting them so that can still be available if required.

+- Status Field in Admin Panel

+Within the Admin panel, the Superuser is able to remove a review from the site without deleting it by un-ticking the status checkbox within the review.
+This was tested by un-checking the status box on one of the submitted reviews.
+I then went to the product the review was for to check the review was removed from the site.
+The review was removed without being deleted.

 ### **Shopper**
 ### 1. As a Shopper, I want to be able to view a list of items so that I can add them to my basket.